-Taking into account the challenges of climate change in the work of the JPI based on active reflection of operations (e.g. "green meetings") and formulating the endeavour of constant improvement of the operations climate performance.
+To take into account the challenges of climate change in the work of the JPI, based on active reflection of operations (e.g. "green meetings") and to formulate the endeavour of constant improvement of the operations' climate performance.

-In consideration of the grand societal challenge of climate change that is central to research efforts and initiated by the JPI, the members of the JPI governance seek to contribute to mitigating the carbon footprint of its work.
-In doing so, the JPI governance is committed to increasing the credibility of climate impact research and functioning as a role model for other groups of society in terms of responsible science.
+In consideration of the grand societal challenge of climate change being central to research efforts that are initiated by the JPI, the members of the JPI seek to contribute to mitigating the carbon footprint of its work and activities.
+In doing so, the JPI governance is committed to increasing the credibility of climate impact research and function as a role model for other groups of society in terms of responsible, climate-friendly science and research.